Skip to main content

 How It Works

-When a user deposits from a different chain (e.g., Arbitrum USDC into a Base vault), the flow is:
+When a user deposits from a different chain (e.g., Arbitrum USDC into a Base vault), Yieldo offers two flows depending on the target vault type:

 Source Chain Destination Chain